-Contact your local fire agency before you burn to find out their requirements, including fire agency burn permits.
-Fire Agency burning requirements have residential pile size restrictions, however, the APCD has no burn pile size requirements.
-Air Pollution requirements restrict burning to dry vegetative materials, excluding lawn-clippings.
-The vegetative material must be grown on the property where the burning is done.
+Before burning, contact your local fire agency to find out their requirements, including fire agency burn permits.
+Air Pollution requirements restrict burning to dry vegetation, excluding lawn-clippings, grown on the property where the burning is done.

 Preventing Smoke Nuisances